da raid z0ne

 - Players and referees must be T.Lv2 or higher.

-- Challenging the Raid Frontier costs JC, depending on the Raid challenged.
+- Challenging the Raid Frontier costs JC, depending on the Level of the Raid challenged.

 The Raid Frontier refers to a collective of utterly remote, far-flung locations where trainers can seek extremely powerful singular opponents known as Raid Bosses.
 These opponents will have hundreds of HP, multiple actions per turn, special resistances, and overwhelming additional effects.
 To break through these titanic foes, the challenger will need to have a tightly-synergized team with complementary strengths.